 The material maintained in the learning management system is available for approximately six months after the course has concluded, or at the instructor's discretion, which ever is sooner.
 Please be sure to copy any course files you would like to save onto your personal computer for permanent access BEFORE you lose access to the course site.
 Read our document for help with archiving your course materials.

 UW-Madison College of Engineering Alumni Relations

 Stay connected through the College of Engineering Alumni Relations.

 Consider joining the Wisconsin Alumni Association to stay connected to the alma mater and other UW Resources.

 After graduation, there are a combination of options, but none of them give full access to the library resources that students have.
 Most of the database licenses are restricted to only registered students (and staff).
-After graduation, the UW ID and NetID will expire, and alumni will not be able to get into most library databases.
+After graduation, some UW library access will expire, but continue reading to learn about library resources available to UW-Madison alumni.